Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Use of Pointers.md

 ### String Equality and Copying:
 1. direct comparison and copy:
    If we simply use == to judge whether the literal strings pointed by different pointers are equal, we are just judging whether these two pointers points to the same memory locations.
-   As for copying, we can simply change the arrow of a stirng pointer to point to the string we want.
+   As for copying, we can simply change the arrow of a string pointer to point to the string we want.
-2. "bitwise" compare and copy: compare every character in the strings based(**remember to judge null poerator**) For actual copy the same characters in the speciied location, we can apply "***strncpy( which we can specify the string size)***" to achieve this.
-Notice the specified location may not have enough avaiable memory addresses, so be careful.
+2. "bitwise" compare and copy: compare every character in the strings based(**remember to judge null poerator**) For actual copy the same characters in the specified location, we can apply "***strncpy( which we can specify the string size)***" to achieve this.
+Notice the specified location may not have enough available memory addresses, so be careful.
    **strcpy prototype**
    `char* strcpy (char* dest, const char* src);`
-   It copys the string from src into the array at dest.
+   It copies the string from src into the array at dest.

 ## Multidimensional Arrays
-### Declaration, Indexing and Initilization
+### Declaration, Indexing and Initialization
 1. Example:
    `double myMatrix[4][3];`
 2. Declare: